Trinitysudo/ItzRealAnon-Discord-Stealer/README.md

           /clear: Clear channel messages.
           /discord_token: Retrieve Discord token.
           /directories: Browse Directories.
-          /restart_explorer: Restarts explorer.exe.
           /Clipboard:  Displays the hosts clipboard
           /screenshot: Take a screenshot.
-          /restart: Restarts the bot.
+          /SytemInfo: Displays user AVS/Vpns Location User
 ```
    ##Installation/Guide📘

-   1. Ensure you have Python .
+   *1. Ensure you have Python .
 You can download it from [python.org](https://www.python.org/).⬇️
+.
+.

-   2. Install the required dependencies using pip:pip install (Selected variable)🟦
+   *2. Install the required dependencies using pip:pip install (Selected variable)🟦
  ```
   ip install discord.py python-dotenv cryptography pyautogui
  ```
-   3.  edit the `.env` file and set the `BOT_TOKEN`  text variable with your bot token (discord app bot).📄
+  * 3.  edit the `.env` file and set the `BOT_TOKEN`  text variable with your bot token (discord app bot).📄

-   4: Change the directory to were your file is located (use your directory) 📂
+  * 4: Change the directory to were your file is located (use your directory) 📂
  ```
  cd C:\Users\User\downloads\ItzRealSteale
  ```

-   5:Run the code and make sure it dosent have any errors if it dose look at the crash.txtℹ️
+   *5:Run the code and make sure it dosent have any errors if it dose look at the crash.txtℹ️
  ```
 python main.py
 ```